 A great question.
-Follow this link to see our weekend class gear list- What should I take for a Wilderness Survival Weekend.
+Here is useful information on the California weekend survival class gear list- What should I take for a Wilderness Survival Weekend.

 The FAQ page of our website is a great resource for gear.
 Having the right kind of gear makes outdoor camping easier and comfortable.
 We use our local thrift stores whenever possible for purchasing our camping kit.

 A good sleeping bag is worth it.
 Yes, we won't make you sleep outside without a sleeping bag.
 Well, at least not at first.
 The exception to buying cheap is your sleeping bag.
 Having a quality sleeping bag to keep you warm and toasty during a chilly night is worth it.

 Tip 1.
 Consider where and time of year you will be camping the most.
 With dryer regions like the eastern and desert country of California.
 A goose down bag is a great option.

 Tip 2.
 But if your like me and camp in both wet and dry area's of northern California.
 Then go with a synthetic bag.
-Goose down will fail and lose its heat generating loft when wet.
+Goose down will compress and lose its heat generating loft when wet.
 Plus, natural down is very difficult to dry out on the trail.